What To Do If You Get a Data Breach Notice

 Proof required: Yes

-Below is a list of some of the most recent data breach investigations in 2024.
+Below is a list of some of the most recent data breach investigations as of December 2024.
 If you received a data breach letter from any of these companies, you may be owed potential compensation:

 The following personally identifiable or protected healthcare information may have been exposed in these data breaches: